Arizona drivers license

 Step 2: Complete Application Form

 Form 40-5122 will need to be filled out and handed to the MVD agent.
-You can fill it out online and print it, or simply pick up a form at the office.
-Your parent or legal guardian, however, will need to sign the document in the presence of an MVD agent in order for it to be validated.
+You can fill it out online or at the MVD office.
+Your parent or legal guardian must sign this form in the presence of an MVD agent.

 Step 3: Provide Required Documentation